High level excursion set geometry for non-Gaussian infinitely divisible random fields: An example: Moving average fields

 \subsection{Examples: How the shape of the kernel can affect the geometry of excursion sets}

-In the examples below Condition \ref{con:rho} is a standing assumption, and will not be mentioned explicitly.
-Our first example is of an \id\ moving average random field whose high level excursion sets have a similar geometric structure to those of Gaussian random fields.
+In the examples below, Condition~\ref{conrho} is a standing assumption, and will not be mentioned explicitly.
+Our first example is of an infinitely divisible moving average random field whose high level excursion sets have a similar geometric structure to those of Gaussian random fields. \begin{example} Let $g$ be a nonnegative kernel satisfying Condition~\ref{cong}, that is also rotationally invariant and radially decreasing; that is, $g(\bt) = g_r(\|\bt\|)$ for some nonnegative, decreasing $g_r$ on $[0,\infty)$.
+An example is the Gaussian kernel $g(\bt) = \exp\{ -a \|\bt\|^2\}$, $a>0$, for which it is trivial to check that the restrictions in Condition~\ref{cong} on the various partial derivatives of $g$ hold.